+-a,annotation-file G ene ar notati on on th e r eference genome in GTF/GFF3 format. s sideı will - - - look for 'exon' with the attribute 'transcript_type=protein_coding'.
+The attributes 'gene_name', 'gene_id' and 'exon_id' are also required

--a,annotation-file Gene annotation on the reference genome in GTF/GFF3 format -i,input-file File containing a newline separated list of alignment files in SAM/BAM format.
-This option is not mandatory if one or more SAM/BAM files are passed as argument.
-If 'input-file' and arguments are set concomitantly, then the union of all alignment files is used Input/Outpu ut Options: -h,help Show help options -q,quiet Decrease verbosity to error messages only or suppress terminal outputs at all if 'log-file' is passed silent Same as '-quiet' -d,debug Increase verbosity to debug level -l,log-file Print log messages to a file -o,output-dir Output directory.
-Create the directory if it does not exist [default:"."] -p,prefix Prefix output files [default:"out"] SQLite3 Op tions: -c,cache-size Set SQLite3 cache size in KiB [default:"200000"]
+-i, --input-file File containing a newline separated list of alignment files in

+SAM/BAM/CRAM format.
+This option is not mandatory if one or more SAM/BAM/CRAM files are passed as argument.
+If 'input-file' and arguments are set concomitantly, then the union of all alignment files is used

+Input/Output Options:

+-h,help Show help opti

+-q, --quiet Decrease verbosity to error messages only or suppress terminal outputs at all if 'log-file' is passed

+--silent Same as '-quiet'

+-d, --debug Increase verbosity to debug level

+-l, --log-file Print log messages to a file

+-o, --output-dir Output directory.
+Create the directory if it does not exist [default:"."]

+-p, --prefix Prefix output files [default:"out"]

+SQLite3 Options:

+-c, --cache-size Set SQLite3 cache size in KiB [default:"200000"]